 The current version of SculptPrint supports profiling, facing, and boring turning operations and constant re-orientation 5-axis ball end milling.
 Future versions will support flat end milling, flank milling, torus type mills, and many more.

 SculptPrint originated with a university research project funded by the National Science Foundation starting in 2005 entitled “GPUs for Manufacturing”.
-Additional funding for SculptPrint has been provided over the years by continued university research funded by the National Science Foundation and US Air Force and Small Business Innovation Research (SBIR) grants funded by the US Navy and US Department of Energy.
+Additional funding for SculptPrint has been provided over the years by continued university research funded by the National Science Foundation, US Air Force, and Small Business Innovation Research (SBIR) grants funded by the US Navy and US Department of Energy.
 Work on a commercialized version of the fruits of these research efforts began in 2013 and SculptPrint is the product of this commercialization.